unclearParadigm/NetworkDeviceExporter/readme.md

 ### How can I configure it?

 Inside the previously cloned directory, there is a file called [configuration.py](configuration.py).
 This is where the all the configuration for NDE resides.
-The File itself is sufficiently documented with comments and should be fairly self-descriptive.
+The file itself is sufficiently documented with comments and should be fairly self-descriptive.

 One thing, that might be a bit weird at the moment is the fact that you have to configure the location of your Ping-Executable.
-This is the only possibility to keep the application Platform-independent at the moment.
+This is the only possibility to keep the application platform-independent at the moment.

+- The default ListenPort is `2020`
+- The default file that is read is `/etc/hosts`
+- You can add other files to that collection (just make sure the files are read-accessible)
+- The default location of the Ping executable points to `/bin/ping` (which should be fine on most distributions)

 ### What does it export?